Anirban1411/Guvi-Internship-Project/README.md

-# Air Quality Data Analyzer 🌬️
+# CSV File Analyzer 📊

-This project provides a Python script for performing a comprehensive Exploratory Data Analysis (EDA) on the Air Quality UCI dataset.
-The script automates the process of data loading, cleaning, analysis, and visualization.
+This project provides a Python script for performing a comprehensive Exploratory Data Analysis (EDA) on any given CSV file.
+The script automates the process of data loading, cleaning, analysis, and visualization, making it a versatile tool for initial data assessment.

 ---

 ## 📖 Description

-The primary goal of this project is to offer a reusable and efficient tool for an initial analysis of a CSV file.
-The script reads the `AirQualityUCI.csv` data, preprocesses it by handling missing values and incorrect data types, and then generates key statistical summaries and visualizations.
+The primary goal of this project is to offer a reusable and efficient tool for an initial analysis of tabular data.
+The script is designed to be adaptable, but the current implementation demonstrates its capabilities using the **Air Quality UCI dataset** as an example.
+It preprocesses the data by handling missing values and incorrect data types, and then generates key statistical summaries and visualizations.

-This serves as a foundational step in any data science workflow, providing crucial insights into the dataset's structure and quality.
+This serves as a foundational step in any data science workflow, providing crucial insights into a dataset's structure and quality.

 **Technologies Used:**
 * Python